The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: Open Problems

-\textbf{Conjecture:} This space is \textbf{not} $k_2$H. Heuristic evidence: $\beta\mathbb{N} \setminus \mathbb{N}$ is extremally disconnected, so every convergent sequence is eventually constant and no point has a countable neighborhood base.
-The Closed Fibers Principle (Lemma~\ref{lem:closedfibers}) cannot be bootstrapped to a contradiction because every closed neighborhood has nonempty interior.
-If confirmed, this would establish a \textbf{second hierarchy level} (US-not-$k_2$H) for the FMQ framework. \end{openproblem}
+\begin{openproblem}[$k_2$-Hausdorff for non-first-countable $Y$] Is $\mathrm{FMQ}(\beta\mathbb{N} \setminus \mathbb{N}, A, \mathcal{D}_Y)$ $k_2$-Hausdorff?
+Theorem~\ref{thm:k2H} requires first-countability of $Y \setminus A$ for the sequential extraction in the Accumulation Structure (Proposition~\ref{prop:accum}); without first-countability, the argument breaks down.
+The author suspects the space is \emph{not} $k_2\mathrm{H}$: $\beta\mathbb{N} \setminus \mathbb{N}$ is extremally disconnected, so every convergent sequence is eventually constant and no point has a countable neighborhood base, and the Closed Fibers Principle (Lemma~\ref{lem:closedfibers}) admits no bootstrap to a contradiction because every closed neighborhood has nonempty interior.
+A negative answer would establish a second hierarchy level (US-not-$k_2\mathrm{H}$) for the FMQ framework. \end{openproblem}